Ditectrev/DP-203/README.md

 ![Question 204](images/question204.jpg)

-- [ ] Box 1: adf_publish.
-Box 2: adf_publish.
-- [ ] Box 1: /dwh_batchetl/adf_publish/contososales.
-Box 2: main.
-- [ ] Box 1: main.
-Box 2: /dwh_batchetl/adf_publish/contososales.
-- [x] Box 1: adf_publish.
-Box 2: /dwh_batchetl/adf_publish/contososales.
+- [ ] Azure Resource Manager (ARM) templates for the pipeline assets are stored in [answer choice]: adf_publish.
+A Data Factory Azure Resorce Manager (ARM) template named [contososales] can be found in [answer choice]: adf_publish.
+- [ ] - [ ] Azure Resource Manager (ARM) templates for the pipeline assets are stored in [answer choice]: adf_publish.
+A Data Factory Azure Resorce Manager (ARM) template named [contososales] can be found in [answer choice]: adf_publish.
+: /dwh_batchetl/adf_publish/contososales.
+A Data Factory Azure Resorce Manager (ARM) template named [contososales] can be found in [answer choice]: main.
+- [ ] - [ ] Azure Resource Manager (ARM) templates for the pipeline assets are stored in [answer choice]: adf_publish.
+A Data Factory Azure Resorce Manager (ARM) template named [contososales] can be found in [answer choice]: adf_publish.
+: main.
+A Data Factory Azure Resorce Manager (ARM) template named [contososales] can be found in [answer choice]: /dwh_batchetl/adf_publish/contososales.
+- [x] - [ ] Azure Resource Manager (ARM) templates for the pipeline assets are stored in [answer choice]: adf_publish.
+A Data Factory Azure Resorce Manager (ARM) template named [contososales] can be found in [answer choice]: adf_publish.
+: adf_publish.
+A Data Factory Azure Resorce Manager (ARM) template named [contososales] can be found in [answer choice]: /dwh_batchetl/adf_publish/contososales.

 ### You have an Azure Data Factory pipeline that has the activities shown in the following exhibit.

 ![Question 205](images/question205.jpg)

-- [x] Box 1: succeed.
-Box 2: Failed.
-- [ ] Box 1: complete.
-Box 2: Failed.
-- [ ] Box 1: Failed.
-Box 2: succeed.
-- [ ] Box 1: succeed.
-Box 2: complete.
+- [x] Stored procedure1 will execute Web1 and Set variable1 [answer choice]: succeed. if Web1 and Set variable2 succeds, the pipeline status will be [answer choice]: Failed.
+- [ ] Stored procedure1 will execute Web1 and Set variable1 [answer choice]: complete. if Web1 and Set variable2 succeds, the pipeline status will be [answer choice]: Failed.
+- [ ] Stored procedure1 will execute Web1 and Set variable1 [answer choice]: Failed. if Web1 and Set variable2 succeds, the pipeline status will be [answer choice]: succeed.
+- [ ] Stored procedure1 will execute Web1 and Set variable1 [answer choice]: succeed. if Web1 and Set variable2 succeds, the pipeline status will be [answer choice]: complete.

 ### You have an Azure subscription that is linked to a hybrid Azure Active Directory (Azure AD) tenant.
 The subscription contains an Azure Synapse Analytics SQL pool named Pool1.
 You need to recommend an authentication solution for Pool1.
 The solution must support multi-factor authentication (MFA) and database-level authentication.
 Which authentication solution or solutions should you include in the recommendation?

 ![Question 206](images/question206.jpg)

-- [ ] Box 1: Windows authentication.
-Box 2: Microsoft SQL Server authentication.
+- [ ] MFA: Windows authentication.
+Database-level mauuthentication: Microsoft SQL Server authentication.
-- [ ] Box 1: Azure AD authentication.
-Box 2: Azure AD authentication.
+- [ ] MFA: Azure AD authentication.
+Database-level mauuthentication: Azure AD authentication.
-- [ ] Box 1: Windows authentication.
-Box 2: Microsoft SQL Server authentication.
+- [ ] MFA: Windows authentication.
+Database-level mauuthentication: Microsoft SQL Server authentication.
-- [x] Box 1: Azure AD authentication.
-Box 2: Contained database users.
+- [x] MFA: Azure AD authentication.
+Database-level mauuthentication: Contained database users.

 ### You have an Azure Data Factory that contains 10 pipelines.
 You need to label each pipeline with its main purpose of either ingest, transform, or load.
 The labels must be available for grouping and filtering when using the monitoring experience in Data Factory.
 What should you add to each pipeline?